michaelplaing/mr_rax/README.md

                                                                             `-(.) []
         `-(.)
 "0x8592" -> "0xe590a7" -> [0xfe] -> "0x0000000000000007" -> []
 ```
-A full explanation of the notation above is in the Rax README and ``rax.c``; a tricky part is that the first character of a key is stored in the node pointing to the key, not in the key itself.
+A full explanation of the notation above is in the Rax README and ``rax.c``; a tricky part is that the first byte of a key is stored in the node pointing to the key, not in the key itself.

 ### The TC tree search strategy